 In order to know which of these problems is plaguing Panda, the first stop should be the vet’s office.
 Even though Panda is both peeing and pooping on the floor, we need to rule out a UTI or more serious medical concern as the first step.
 Tell your vet what’s been going on with the box and they’ll run the right tests.

-- Add another box.
-If Panda already has a bad association with the old box, you might be best off trying a new box.
+If your cat already has a bad association with the old box, you might be best off trying a new box.
 If your current boxes are deep and covered, try a shallow box in another area of the basement.

-- Increase Panda’s daily mental enrichment.
-This could mean playing music when you’re at work, giving him some daily play sessions with a good wand toy (even if he just watches it), giving him daily treats through a puzzle toy, or just spending more time with him.
+This could mean playing music when you’re at work, giving him some daily play sessions with a good wand toy (even if he just watches it), giving him daily treats through a puzzle toy or just spending more time with him.
 All of this will help reduce his stress level.
 Remember, stress is often the root of litterbox issues!

 Unfortunately, there’s not much of a training quick fix when it comes to your cat pooping on the floor.
 Make sure that the litterbox issues aren’t medical.
 Then your best bet is to improve litterbox setup and decrease stress levels.
 There are some diffusers and other products that can help, but alone they’re unlikely to solve the problem.